-FUNDAMENTALS OF ENGINEERING (FE) EXAMINATION: To be eligible to take the fundamentals of engineering examination, an applicant must be at least a senior in an accredited B.S. engineering program.
+FUNDAMENTALS OF ENGINEERING EXAMINATION (FE): To be eligible to take the FE, an applicant must be at least a senior in an accredited B.S.
+Engineering Program.
 Information on the examination content is available on the NCEES web site.
 You may take the FE after you meet this requirement without applying to the engineering board for authorization.

 a.
 Satisfy ONE of the education & experience requirements outlined in step 1 above.

-Applications must be reviewed by the examining board before the Department can authorize you to take the PE.
-An application for examination must be filed with the board no later than 90 days before the scheduled date for the examination.
-An applicant applying for reexamination shall file the application for reexamination no later than 45 days before the scheduled date for the next examination.
+Applications must be reviewed by the Examining Board before the Department can authorize you to take the PE.
+An application for examination must be filed with the Examining Board no later than 90 days before the scheduled date for the examination.

-3) Notify the Department that you have passed the FE and PE exams by submitting Form 2727, Application Packet Addendum.
+3) Notify the Department that you have passed the FE and PE Examinations by submitting Form #2727, Application Packet Addendum.

 The Department will notify you after your license has been issued.

 An applicant may apply for registration if he or she holds an unexpired registration in another state in which registration requirements are not lower than those in Wisconsin.
-The applicant must have passed the NCEES fundamentals of engineering and the principles and practice examination and have 8 years of engineering experience.
+The applicant must have passed the NCEES Fundamentals of Engineering, the NCEES Principles and Practice Examination, and have eight years of engineering experience.

 Applicants may apply using NCEES Council Record or by direct application.

 1. Make a request to NCEES asking that they forward your Council Record to the Department.